-As the name suggests, a “single origin” coffee is one whose distinctive flavors comes 100% from beans grown from a certain country or region.
-Climate, weather, moisture, soil, and altitude are all various conditions that affect flavor in coffee, which can vary from origin to origin and cause different flavors and coffee notes.
+As the name suggests, a single origin coffee is one whose distinctive flavors come 100% from beans grown from a specific country or region.
+Climate, weather, moisture, soil, and altitude are all conditions that affect coffee flavor, which can vary from origin to origin and cause different flavors and coffee notes.

-Most of our single origin coffee is a medium to lighter roast, with a few that might be considered “very light.”
+Look at the Bean Belt map to see precisely where Roast2Order’s Single Origin coffee beans are grown.
+Most of our single origin coffee is a medium to lighter roast, with a few that might be considered “very light”.
 Everyone’s palate is a little different.
-You are the judge; we encourage your positive feedback!
+You are the judge; we encourage your feedback!

-If you have spent enough time trying different coffee from these origins, you know that there are regional influences to them all.
+If you have spent enough time trying different coffee from these origins, you’ll notice regional influences to them all.
 From one “origin,” there may be as many as 7 or 8 different varieties of what we call our “single origin” coffee!
 Perhaps someday, our popularity will grow exponentially, and we will have enough demand to support offering some, if not all of those as well.
-Perhaps one day!!!

 If you are used to only drinking coffee from one of the origins we offer, we realize we may not match up 100% to the criteria you are used to.
 We are hoping you will find one you really enjoy!
-Of course, the biggest difference enjoying our single origin coffee is that ours is roasted fresh and delivered to you quickly so you can enjoy that “freshly roasted” taste!
+Of course, the most significant difference in enjoying our single origin coffee is that ours is roasted fresh and delivered to you quickly, so you can enjoy that “freshly roasted” taste!

-As we have said before, once coffee beans are roasted, no matter who’s they are, the freshness clock is ticking!
-Hence why we feel it is important that the process be done here and delivered directly to you.
+As we have said before, once coffee beans are roasted, the freshness clock is ticking no matter who’s they are!
+Hence why we feel it is essential that the process be done here and fresh roasted coffee delivered directly to you.